llambiel/letsecureme/post.md

 }
 ```

-and we reload Nginx to apply our configuration change:
+And we reload Nginx to apply our configuration change:

 ```
 nginx -t && nginx -s reload